-The Nominating Committee shall prepare a slate of candidates for officer and
+The Nominating Committee shall prepare a slate of candidates for all elected positions officer and

 non-officer elected positions.
 Only those members who have given written

 consent to serve may be slated.
 The slate shall be published on the official